 - GeoJSON.
 This outputs the map as a fully compliant GeoJSON file, ready for import directly into Carto and other online mapping platforms.
 For country and ADM1 modes, all polygonal geometry needed to display the map is embedded in the file as a MultiPolygon, allowing you to import and display the map without any further work.
 For all modes other than "pointheatmap" and "pointanimation", the GeoJSON file will contain the HTML code necessary to display the popup article list for each location.

 - ImageGeoJSON.
 This is the GeoJSON equivalent of the ImageHTML format – only articles with a social sharing image are returned and the HTML popup code contains the thumbnail images for each article sized to display at 175×100 pixels with rounded edges.

 - TIMESPAN.
 By default all articles monitored by GDELT over the last 24 hours are searched, but you can narrow this range if you want to consider only the most recent articles, up to the last 15 minutes.
-You can specify the number of minutes back to search, from the last 15 minutes up to the last 1440 minutes (last 24 hours).
+You can specify the number of minutes back to search, from the last 15 minutes up to 7 days.

 - Any value between 15 and 1440.
 The number of minutes back to search.

 - Any value followed by "h".
 The number of hours back to search ("2h" = 2 hours).

 - Any value followed by "d".
 The number of days back to search ("2d" = 2 days).
 Up to 7 days.

 - A value of "1w".
 The number of weeks back to search ("1w" = 1 week).
 Up to one week.